What should a personal trainer know?

 Whether you want to hire one or go into business for yourself, you must be aware of the specific things that a personal trainer should know to train clients safely and effectively.
 While this article is written for the person wants to be a personal trainer, it will also help anyone seeking to hire one.

-In order to be a personal trainer a person must have specific knowledge of the body and muscles, recent fitness trends and discoveries, and enough knowledge to run a business (and the tools necessary to run a business.
+In order to be a personal trainer, a person must have specific knowledge of the body and muscles, recent fitness trends and discoveries, and enough knowledge to run a business (and the tools necessary to run a business.
 Request a demo of our business management software to learn more).

 Being certified a personal trainer is important because it proves that you have a solid understanding of how the body and muscles work.
 There are a number of accrediting agencies that issue the test for personal trainers.

 Your credentials count as a personal trainer.
 As you start a business or expand an existing business, your fitness club or gym partner reflects well upon you and vice versa.
 Select a partner organization with a robust business in a good location.
 When clients meet with you, let them know about your personal training education and credentials.
 Provide a card with your authorized credentials.
 For example, your card may say, “Don Smith, ACE-certified Personal Trainer.”

 Prior to getting qualified and taking the certification exam, you will need to ensure that your education is up to par.
 Some things that you will need to do are:

 While some people do get college degrees to become personal trainers others do not.
 Schooling for personal trainers may just come from one of the accrediting agencies like the NCAA.
 However, it’s likely you will have to have the first aid and CPR training before being accepted.

 What Does a Personal Trainer Do to Keep up to Speed?